 However, easier than preserving acrylic paint is using it.
 You can use it for the underpainting of your next work, or you can do some small studies, practice your techniques, or plan out your next work on scrap pieces of canvas or paper.

 PROPER DISPOSAL: Environmentally Friendly Disposal of Acrylic Paint

 If you can’t preserve or reuse your leftover paint for whatever reason, make sure you properly dispose of it.
 Improperly disposed supplies can get into the water supply, into the soil and ingested by nearby plants and animals.
 Not following proper disposal methods could poison your garden or yard, your pets, and even yourself.

 Golden Paints, one of the leading producers of artist grade paint in the US, has a handy list of disposal tips for acrylic paint.
-They cover product storage tips to ensure all your tools stay usable, tips for cleaning your tools, and special instructions for disposing your acrylics.
+They cover product storage tips to ensure all your tools stay usable, tips for cleaning your tools, and special instructions for disposing of your acrylics.

 Some highlights from their guide include: